UMM-CSci/senior-seminar/_resources/Description.md

 ### Texts and other materials
 Your key source of materials will be research literature in the field.
 We'll talk about how to find things in class, and your advisor can be a big help there as well.
 There are also some useful links on the [resources page](https://umm-csci.github.io/senior-seminar/resources/seniorsemresources.html).

+We will also be reading a textbook on writing in computer science - it has plenty of helpful advice, so please read it carefully and revisit it often as you are working on your papers.

 ### Course work and grading
-Grades in CSci 4901 are determined by the CSci faculty as a whole, usually right after the presentations.
+Grades in CSci 4901 are determined by the CSci faculty as a whole after the final papers are submitted.
 Grades will be based on the following:

 - Your technical paper
 - Your presentation
 - Your attendance at class meetings
-- Class attendance is an important part of success in the course, and missing 3 class meetings is grounds for failing the course.
 - Your timely deliverance of all intermediate products (outline, bibliography, etc.)
 - Regular meetings with your advisor throughout the semester where you are well-prepared and making progress
+- Addressing any hurdles you encounter (unfamiliar terminology, confusing sources, lack of understanding of what's expected) in a pro-active and timely fashion: seeking assistance from your advisor or your course instructor
 - Presentation practices scheduled in a timely fashion with your advisor and fellow students

 The above items are all important, in slightly different contexts, for almost any career you may choose.